brendonphillips/TCO-prgrammes/README.md

 * [March to the Scaffold - play-along (dead link)]()

 *Note: the last staff in all scores is there to fill in the melodies from other instrument parts that aren't also covered by the string section.
 It's a cue, but audio; I've omitted the other instrument parts from the complete score, since I haven't yet figured out how to make large scores legible in the online tool without constantly page adjustment.*

-## Tutorial on using the MuseScore Site <a name="musescore-tutorial"></a>
-*to be filled in with screenshots and an explanation later in a separate readme*